Check out my rankings within each division by clicking on the links below. If there is a lineal champion in the weight class he is ranked No. 1.

 9. Claudio Marrero (22-1)

 On April 29, Marrero, a southpaw from the Dominican Republic, won his eighth fight in a row since dropping a competitive decision to former world titleholder Jesus Cuellar in 2013.
 Marrero knocked out Carlos Zambrano with a clean straight left hand to the chin in the first round.
-The impressive victory netted Marrero an interim belt.
+The impressive victory netted Marrero an interim belt, which he has been ordered to defend against Puerto Rico's Jesus Rojas (25-1-2 ).

 10. Joseph Diaz Jr. (24-0)